 Anime and Manga

-- In Azumanga Daioh, Chiyo-Chan's house isn't loaded with fancy decor, but is still quite impressive (especially with how much land costs in Japan, the very fact that her house has a front yard automatically marks her family as at least upper-income.
+- In Azumanga Daioh, Chiyo-chan's house isn't loaded with fancy decor, but is still quite impressive - with how much land costs in Japan, the very fact that her house has a front yard automatically marks her family as at least upper-income.

 - In Interstella 5555, Stella wears a fancy dress to an awards show, but aside from the frills (including edging the Showgirl Skirt), it's this trope.